tcmulder/all-the-things/README.md

 == Changelog ==

+= 2.0.1 =

+- Make select box even easier to use (just type and hit enter).
+- Prevent slow iframes from halting load of other iframes.
+- Add types taxonomy.

 = 2.0.0 =

 - Make select box easier to use (has timeout and allows Esc key to halt navigation)